-Selwyn is currently undergoing a huge expansion project, the first phase of which has been completed, providing a smart new accommodation block with en-suite rooms.
+Selwyn has undergone a huge expansion project, providing a smart new accommodation block with en-suite rooms.
 Selwyn houses all students doing a three year course within 400 metres of the Old Court site, which means you are never too far away from the College services.

 Selwyn, like every Cambridge College, has its own bar at relatively cheap prices.
 The bar is quite modern, and one of the better looking in Cambridge.
 Selwyn has many sports teams ranging from cricket and football to lacrosse and water polo and catering for all levels of skill.
 Although Selwyn’s sporting facilities are not the most modern, the sporting clubs nonetheless seem to be thriving.
 Music is especially strong at Selwyn with an excellent choir and music society.
 We also have other societies from subjects to hip hop dancing, and many others.

 The atmosphere at Selwyn is very relaxed and cosy.
 With just over 300 undergraduates you soon get to know most of your contemporaries by face, if not by name.
 As such you hardly ever walk to town without bumping into a friendly face and having a chat.
 Some people find this intimacy suffocating, but many thrive in the familiarity of the College.
 Almost everyone knows everyone else.
 This atmosphere is reflected in the welfare provisions at Selwyn; the College chaplain is very approachable and understanding towards all students, regardless of their religious persuasion.